The answer, is yes.

 Non-identical twins, are just the same as any other siblings except they happen to be born at the same time.
 Each is unique with their own DNA and a 1 in 4 chance of being a perfect match to the other.
 In contrast, identical twins will have identical DNA.
 However, the number of treatments available is dependent on number of stem cells, so it is important to collect as many as possible.

-By storing for both twins you maximise the treatment opportunities available to your children.
+By storing for both twins you could help maximise the treatment opportunities available to your children.

 Will there be enough cord blood with twins?